iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 • 9/27 (Fri): Udemy #1 83% (54 correct)

-At this point, I had reached the low 80% range, but thought "I want to take the exam with a bit more confidence" and postponed booking the exam.
+At this point, I had reached the low 80% range, but I decided to postpone making an exam reservation, thinking "I want to take the exam with a bit more confidence."

-Due to a busy period at work and continued care for my degu, my studies came to a complete halt.
-The goal of obtaining CLF remained in the back of my mind, but I didn't have the capacity to work on it.
+Due to a busy period at work and continuing care for my degu, my studies completely stopped.
+The goal of obtaining CLF was still in the back of my mind, but I didn't have the capacity to work on it.

-At the end of December, my degu's surgery was successful and the urgency of nursing care decreased, so I finally had an environment where I could focus on studying.
+At the end of December, my degu's surgery was successful and the urgency of care decreased, allowing me to finally focus on studying.
 I renewed my determination to "obtain CLF this year."

-January 10 (Fri): Resuming Studies After About 3 Months
+January 10 (Fri): Resuming Study After About 3 Months

-First, I wanted to assess my current skill level.
+I decided to first assess my current ability.

-I retook the AWS official practice questions (20 questions) and scored 75% (15 correct answers).
+Taking the AWS official practice questions (20 questions) again, I scored 75% (15 correct answers).

-Next, I took a ping-t random test (65 questions) that I had newly registered for and scored 78% (51 correct answers).
+Next, I took a ping-t random test (65 questions) which I had newly registered for, scoring 78% (51 correct answers).

-In the evening, I took Udemy mock exam #4 again and scored 75% (49 correct answers).
-After a 3-month break, my score had dropped by 8% from 83% at the end of September.
-I keenly felt that "continuous learning is indeed important."
+In the evening, I took the Udemy practice test #4 after a long break and scored 75% (49 correct answers).
+After the 3-month break, I had dropped 8% from the 83% at the end of September.
+This made me keenly aware of the importance of continuous learning.

-At this point, I determined that "two weeks should be enough time," and scheduled the exam for January 25 (Sun).
+At this point, I judged that "two weeks should be enough" and made a reservation for January 25 (Sun).

 January 11-12: Identifying Weaknesses

-January 11 (Sat), I took Udemy mock exam #1 and scored 78% (51 correct answers).
+January 11 (Sat), I took Udemy practice test #1 and scored 78% (51 correct answers).
 Slightly improved from the previous day, but still unstable.

-On January 12 (Sun), I took two exams.
-In the morning, I scored 70% (46 correct answers) on a ping-t test, which was a significant drop that made me anxious.
-However, in the afternoon, when I retook the same test with review, I recovered to 80% (52 correct answers).
-This gave me confidence that "scores can improve in a short period with review."
+On January 12 (Sun), I took tests twice.
+In the morning, I scored 70% (46 correct) on a ping-t test, which made me anxious.
+However, in the afternoon, I retook the same test with review and improved to 80% (52 correct).
+This gave me confidence that "scores can improve in a short time with review."

 During this period, I couldn't secure study time due to work commitments.

-On January 16 (Thu), I took Udemy mock exam #3 after a while and achieved a 92% correct answer rate (60 correct answers).
-This was the first time I exceeded 90%.
+On January 16 (Thu), I took Udemy practice test #3 after a while and achieved 92% accuracy (60 correct answers).
+I exceeded 90% for the first time.
 I felt that my reviews were finally paying off.

-On January 17 (Fri), I scored 67% (44 correct answers) on a ping-t random test in the morning, dropping again, but in the afternoon, I recorded 93% (61 correct answers) on Udemy mock exam #1.
+On January 17 (Fri), I scored 67% (44 correct) on a ping-t random test in the morning, but in the afternoon scored 93% (61 correct) on Udemy practice test #1.
 I noticed a 26% difference between ping-t and Udemy.

-Upon investigation, I found that ping-t covers a broader range of topics, including minor services that rarely appear in the actual exam, while Udemy has a difficulty level and question trend closer to the actual exam.
+Upon investigation, I discovered that ping-t covers a broader range of topics, including minor services that rarely appear in the actual exam, while Udemy's difficulty and question patterns are closer to the actual exam.

 January 22-23: Final Adjustments

-On January 22 (Wed), I scored 69% (45 correct answers) on a ping-t random test.
-I continued to struggle with ping-t but decided to accept that "the actual exam should be closer to Udemy."
+On January 22 (Wed), I scored 69% (45 correct) on a ping-t random test.
+I was still struggling with ping-t but decided to accept that "the actual exam should be closer to Udemy."

-On January 23 (Thu), the day before the exam, I replicated a 93% (61 correct answers) score on Udemy mock exam #1 in the morning.
-In the afternoon, I recovered to 78% (51 correct answers) on a ping-t random test, up +9% from the previous 69%.
-This confirmed that my skills were definitely improving.
+On January 23 (Thu), the day before the exam, I replicated a 93% (61 correct) score on Udemy practice test #1 in the morning.
+In the afternoon, I improved to 78% (51 correct) on a ping-t random test, a +9% increase from the previous 69%, confirming that my skills were definitely improving.

 At this point, I analyzed the questions I got wrong and identified weak areas.
 I created notes to review on the morning of the exam day.